Season 1, Episode 42

 Lorne Brown:

-Uh, you know, this just reminds me the Viktor Frankl quote that I’m going to paraphrase, summarize a bit.
-But in every situation, so even reacting to your partner <laugh>, in every situation there’s a moment where you either unconsciously habitually react or you choose to consciously respond.
-And this is what your process work and everything is about changing that wiring to create that space.
+Uh, you know, this just reminds me of the Viktor Frankl quote that I’m going to paraphrase, summarize a bit.
+But in every situation, even reacting to your partner <laugh>, in every situation there’s a moment where you either unconsciously habitually react or you choose to consciously respond.
+And this is what your process works and everything is about changing that wiring to create that space.
 So now are you going to unconsciously react?
-You’ve and I use my notice except choose again.
+You’ve and I use my notice except to choose again.
 Notice I’m triggered.
 So my partner has activated something in me.
 So there’s the accountability responsibility.
-Yeah, it’s been activated, but it was in me.
+Yeah, it’s been activated, but it was on me.
 So accountability, responsibility, this is not blaming them.
-It’s getting curious of what’s going on inside of me.
+I’m getting curious about what’s going on inside of me.
 And now you start to do the work and you have so many tools for this.
 So it’s seen beyond that, not taking it personally.

-So if your partner does something and all of a sudden you’re in your wound, you know this ’cause you don’t feel good, you’re angry, whatever the emotion is, soon as for me anyhow, soon as I have that feeling, the words that you said, they’re my mirror.
+So if your partner does something and all of a sudden you’re in your wound, you know this because you don’t feel good, you’re angry, whatever the emotion is.
+Soon as for me anyhow, as soon as I have that feeling, the words that you said, they’re my mirror.
 So forget everything else.
-Yes, thank you for the gift it’s happening for me.
+Yes, thank you for the gift.
+It’s happening for me.
 You’ve activated something inside me and now I’m gonna do my inner work and start to get curious what this is.
 I’m not blaming myself, I’m bringing compassion to it.
-I’m being willing to see, be the only person to see here and love me.
+I’m willing to see, be the only person to see here and love me.
 And through many tools I get to heal this.
 And again, this is how you’re changing the field as well when you’re doing your inner work.

 Gila Golub:

-So Lauren, I want to point out that often people will come to me and say, my partner has betrayed me and is condescending and is disrespectful.
+So Lorne, I want to point out that often people will come to me and say, my partner has betrayed me and is condescending and disrespectful.

 Lorne Brown:

-Let’s, ’cause I’ve seen in circle.
+Let’s, because I’ve seen a circle.
 So how would you handle this?
 My partner cheated on me.

 Gila Golub:

-Well, you know what I do in circle <laugh> because everybody in circle has already done my workshops. <laugh>, I just say who?
-Yeah, <laugh>.
+Well, you know what I do in a circle because everybody in the circle has already done my workshops.
+I just say who?
+Yeah.

 Lorne Brown: